Floquet M\"obius topological insulators: Models

 \subsection{2D PQSSH model with $\mathbb{Z}_{2}$-PTS}

-The static and quenched SSH models constitute ``minimal'' models to investigate 1D topological phases in and out of equilibrium.
+The static and periodically quenched SSH chains constitute ``minimal'' models to investigate 1D topological phases in and out of equilibrium.
 We now group them together to construct a ``minimal'' setup that could realize Floquet M\"obius topological phases in two dimensions.

 We start with a 2D extension of the SSH model, whose geometry is illustrated in Fig.~\ref{fig:Sketch}(b).
 Despite dimerized hoppings along both the $x$ and $y$ directions, there is also a $\pi$ magnetic flux through each plaquette of the lattice.
 This model is originally introduced in the study of higher-order topological insulators \cite{BBH}.
 In an appropriate gauge choice, one can associate the $\pi$-flux of the $\mathbb{Z}_{2}$ gauge field to each hopping amplitude along the $y$ direction at every other site of the $x$ direction, as highlighted by the narrow and wide purple bonds in Fig.~\ref{fig:Sketch}(b).
 This model can be further simplified by letting the hopping amplitudes along the $x$ direction to be uniform, i.e., $J_{x}=J'_{x}=J$ in Fig.~\ref{fig:Sketch}(b).
 The lattice Hamiltonian of the resulting system is given by